narju64/narju.net/docs/DIET_SYSTEM_PLAN.md

 ## Next Steps 🚀

-1. **Phase 1 and 1.5 COMPLETED** ✅ - Backend integration and custom ingredients working
+1. **Phase 1, 1.5, 1.6, and 1.7 COMPLETED** ✅ - Backend integration, custom ingredients, weight tracking fixes, and meal history working
-2. **Phase 2 Planning**: Design historical tracking and weight management features
+2. **Phase 2 Planning**: Complete weight history visualization features
-3. **Phase 2 Implementation**: Begin historical tracking work
+3. **Phase 2 Implementation**: Finish historical tracking work
+4. **Phase 3 Planning**: Begin analytics and insights features
-4. **Regular Reviews**: Continue progress reviews and plan adjustments
+5. **Regular Reviews**: Continue progress reviews and plan adjustments

 ## Conclusion

 This diet system upgrade represents a significant enhancement to our user experience, moving from simple daily tracking to comprehensive health analytics.
 The phased approach ensures we can deliver value incrementally while maintaining system stability.
 The integration with our user authentication system provides a solid foundation for future health and wellness features.

-**Phase 1, 1.5, and 1.6 have been completed successfully**, delivering backend integration, a full custom ingredients interface, and fixing critical weight tracking and home page widget issues.
-The remaining phases (historical tracking and analytics) will complete the transformation from a daily tracking tool to a comprehensive health management system.
+**Phase 1, 1.5, 1.6, and 1.7 have been completed successfully**, delivering backend integration, a full custom ingredients interface, fixing critical weight tracking and home page widget issues, and implementing comprehensive meal history functionality.
+The remaining phases (weight history completion and analytics) will complete the transformation from a daily tracking tool to a comprehensive health management system.

 The estimated timeline of 1-2 days remaining is realistic given our development speed and the solid foundation we've built.
 By continuing with the phased approach, we can validate each remaining phase before moving to the next.

+**Current Status**: Meal history system fully implemented with proper button positioning, ready for weight history completion and analytics features.